devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/tutorial.rst

 script that uses ``argh`` Python module.
 Let's suppose that we're writing this assistant for an RPM based system like Fedora, CentOS or RHEL.

-To start, we'll create a file hierarchy for our new assistant repo, say in ``~/programming`` and modify ``DEVASSISTANT_PATH`` accordingly (TODO: create an assistant that does all this)::
+To start, we'll create a file hierarchy for our new assistant, say in ``~/programming`` and modify ``DEVASSISTANT_PATH`` accordingly (TODO: create an assistant that does all this)::